fulldiveVR/FulldiveExtenstion.Hide/README.md

 ```

 It is expected that you can solve build problems yourself, so there is no support for building.
-If you cannot build yourself, there are prebuilt versions of **Fulldive VPN** available [here](https://github.com/Gedsh/InviZible/releases/latest).
+If you cannot build yourself, there are prebuilt versions of **VPN** available [here](https://github.com/Gedsh/InviZible/releases/latest).

 #### Translating

 If you would like to translate this application into other languages,
 please send an email to the developer [invizible.soft@gmail.com](mailto:invizible.soft@gmail.com)

-Thanks to [POEditor](https://poeditor.com/), you can translate Fulldive VPN into your language with pleasure and for free.
+Thanks to [POEditor](https://poeditor.com/), you can translate VPN into your language with pleasure and for free.
 Just follow this [link](https://poeditor.com/join/project/h6ulNL9gEd).

 ## Attribution

-Fulldive VPN uses:
+VPN uses:

 * [DNSCrypt](https://github.com/jedisct1/dnscrypt-proxy)
 * [Tor](https://www.torproject.org/)